markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 </div>
 ```

+> **Hint:** Use this structure but don't forget to keep the content for each step the same as it is now!

-When you are done wrapping those `section-title` elements, go and wrap the `p` element in the `section` element with an `id` attribute set to `what-we-do` so it looks like this:
+When you are done wrapping those `section-title` elements, go and wrap the `p` element in the "What We Do" `section` element so it looks like this:

 ```html
 <div class="flex-row">